yokoyamatoyou/CSVXLM2/README.md

 ## Development Notes
 * The project is structured into several phases.
 Phase 2 (Rule Engine for complex transformations) is a significant upcoming part.

+## Phase 2 Progress

+Development of the rule engine has begun and several mapping scenarios have been verified through unit tests:

+* Direct field transfers from CSV to the intermediate model.
+* Lookup conversions that translate codes (for example, mapping gender strings to code and OID values).
+* Date normalization based on specified format patterns.
+* Conditional property assignments depending on input values.
+* Error handling for unmapped values.
+* Multi-row mapping where multiple CSV rows are combined into a single record, such as accumulating laboratory results for one patient.

+These tests confirm that the engine can populate the intermediate objects with all data required for later XML generation.

+## Phase 3 Plan

+Phase 3 implements XML generation for four profiles:

+* **hc08** – Specific health checkup CDA
+* **cc08** – Health checkup settlement
+* **hg08** – Specific health guidance CDA
+* **gc08** – Health guidance settlement

+Each generator builds an XML tree from the intermediate objects and validates it against the appropriate XSD.
+The repository already contains the official XSD sets used for these validations.
+The schemas are located in the following
+directories:

+* `XSD/` – Top-level directory containing the main XSD files and `coreschemas/`.
+* `5521111111_00280081_202405271_1/5521111111_00280081_202405271_1/XSD/` –
+  Example package layout with bundled XSDs that mirrors the final ZIP structure.

+During XML generation the program loads the corresponding schema from these folders and fails loudly if validation errors occur.
+If a schema exists in both locations, the deeper example path is preferred over the top-level `XSD/` directory.